sebastiencabonbw/documentation-ia-product/documentation/igrc-platform/installation-and-deployment/03-brainwaves-web-portal/02-parametrization/03-saml/index.md

   - `bw-tomcat-9.0.XX-saml-libs-java17-YYY.zip`
   - `bw-tomcat-9.0.XX-addons.java17-YYY.jar`

-It is also admitted that:
+Ensure the following:

-- Tomcat instance is installed and available
+- Tomcat instance is installed and available.
-- The operator has RW privileges in needed files and folders to proceed to the installation
+- The operator has RW privileges in needed files and folders to proceed with the installation.

 > This sample implementation relies on [OpenSAML](https://wiki.shibboleth.net/confluence/display/OpenSAML/Home) and [LastPass SAML](https://github.com/lastpass/saml-sdk-java), both provided under `Apache License`, Version 2.0.

 #### Tomcat configuration

-> If you are under Linux, beware of files and folders rights.
+> If you are using Linux, be mindful of file and folder permissions.

-First step is to deploy Identity Analytics SAML libraries, JDBC driver and Authenticators in Tomcat:
+First step is to deploy Identity Analytics SAML libraries, JDBC driver and Authenticators in Tomcat.
+To do so, navigate to the `<TOMCAT_LIB_FOLDER_HOME>` folder and perform these steps:

-Under the `<TOMCAT_LIB_FOLDER_HOME>` folder.

 - Add following files: `<SAML_BW_ARCHIVE>`
 - Unzip the archive in this folder: `<SAML_BW_LIB>`